 =C5

-- Next, select the cells of Column C.
+- Select the cells of Column C.

-- Select Highlight Cells Rules and then, select Greater Than from the drop-down menu.
+- Select Highlight Cells Rules and then select Greater Than from the drop-down menu.

 =D5

-2. Use IF Function to Compare Two Columns and Highlight the Higher Value in Excel
+Method 2 – Use IF Function to Compare Two Columns and Highlight the Higher Value in Excel

 STEPS: